twelvelabs-io/twelvelabs-python/README.md

 - **Video resolution**: Must be at least 480x360 or 360x480, and not exceed 4K (3840x2160).
 - **Video and audio formats**: The video files you wish to upload must be encoded in the video and audio formats listed on the [FFmpeg Formats Documentation](https://ffmpeg.org/ffmpeg-formats.html) page.
 For videos in other formats, contact us at [support@twelvelabs.io](mailto:support@twelvelabs.io).
 - **Duration**: For Marengo, it must be between 4 seconds and 2 hours (7,200s).
-For Pegasus, it must be between 4 seconds and 30 minutes (1,800s).
+For Pegasus, it must be between 4 seconds and 1 hour (3,600s).
 - **File size**: Must not exceed 2 GB.
 If you require different options, send us an email at support@twelvelabs.io.
 - **Audio track**: If the `audio` [model option](https://docs.twelvelabs.io/v1.3/docs/model-options) is selected, the video you're uploading must contain an audio track.